top of page

 Nurturing Earth didn't start as a business plan.
 It started as survival.

-As a mother of young kids burned out from trying to care for my children, the world, the future world of my children -all without 'a village' to hold me - I found myself called to the garden.
+As a mother burned out from trying to balance caring for my young children, the world and the future world of my children - without 'a village' to hold me - I found myself called to the garden.
 Not as escape, but as relationship.

 In the soil, I remembered how to exhale.
 I wasn't just growing food; I was growing steadiness, re-learning slowness, listening to rhythms deeper than my own anxiety.
 My hands in the earth became a quiet, necessary, reciprocal kind of healing.

-I began to understand what I'd studied years before in my anthropology research on trauma and displacement: that healing happens in relationship—with place, with community, with the more-than-human world that holds us even when we can't hold ourselves.
+I began to understand that wellbeing happens in relationship - with place, with community, with the more-than-human world that holds us even when we can't hold ourselves.

 Then came cancer.
 An unexpected rupture in 2022 that didn't start this work, but clarified its urgency.
 The climate crisis became unbearably personal.
 The fragility of life, undeniable.
 The journey taught me that resilience isn't about bouncing back to who you were before.
-It's about adapting, accepting feedback, finding beauty in the imperfect body and the imperfect world.
+It's about adapting, accepting feedback, finding beauty in the imperfect.

 And it confirmed what I already suspected: the work of healing ourselves and healing the earth aren't separate projects.
 They're the same work, done with attention and care.